wp-plugins/graceful-pull-quotes/readme.txt

 == Changelog ==

+= 2.6 = (15 April 2015)
+* Added Setting to put the Style and Script links in the page footer, and set "footer" to default
+* Updated hook for Settings link on Plugins page
+* Updated PHP4-style constructor function
+* Moved a bit of JavaScript into linked file
+* Minor code cleanup

 = 2.5 (17 February 2015) =
 * Added "aside" to options for HTML container, and set that to default for new installs
 * Reworked how the Default Style backup works if Styles folder is not found